bodacea/computationalbelief/talk-outline.md

 Misinformation handling mechanisms

 * ACH
+* crowd verification
 * Pre-Bayesian reasoning systems

 Conclusions

 * Where to go from here
+* Thank you

+Appendix

 * Useful things to read
+* Belief in communities
-* Thank you
+* Belief hacking
+* Lessons from robotics
+* Belief as a moving thing \(and how to track it\)